List of emperors of the Qing dynasty: Era name

 The young Zaichun ruled as the Tongzhi Emperor from 1862 until his death in 1875.
 The era name Tongzhi, an allusion to the Book of Documents, was chosen to reflect the new political situation after his mother Empress Dowager Cixi (1835–1908) ousted Zaichun's eight regents in a coup in November 1861.

 An emperor's era name or reign name was chosen at the beginning of his reign to reflect the political concerns of the court at the time.
 A new era name became effective on the first day of the Chinese New Year after that emperor's accession, which fell between 21 January and 20 February (inclusively) of the Gregorian calendar.
 Even if an emperor died in the middle of the year, his era name was used for the rest of that year before the next era officially began.

 Like the emperors of the Ming dynasty, Qing monarchs used only one reign name and are usually known by that name, as when we speak of the "Qianlong Emperor" (r.
 1735–1795) or the "Guangxu Emperor" (r.
 1875–1908).
 Strictly speaking, referring to the Qianlong Emperor simply as "Qianlong" is wrong, because "Qianlong" was not that emperor's own name but that of his reign era.
-For convenience sake, however, many historians still choose to call him Qianlong (though not "Emperor Qianlong").
+For the sake of convenience, however, many historians still choose to call him Qianlong (though not "Emperor Qianlong").
 The only Qing emperors who are not commonly known by their reign name are the first two: Nurhaci (r.
 1616–1626), who is known by his personal name, and his son and successor Hong Taiji (r.
 1626–1643), whose name was a title meaning "prince Hong".
 Hong Taiji was the only Qing emperor to use two era names (see table).

 Reign names are usually left untranslated, but some scholars occasionally gloss them when they think these names have a special significance.
 Historian Pamela Crossley explains that Hong Taiji's first era name Tiancong 天聰 (abkai sure in Manchu) referred to a "capacity to transform" supported by Heaven, and that his second one Chongde 崇德 (wesihun erdemungge) meant the achievement of this transformation.
 The practice of translating reign names is not new: Jesuits who resided at the Qing court in Beijing in the 18th century translated "Yongzheng"—or its Manchu version "Hūwaliyasun tob"—as Concordia Recta.

 An era name was used to record dates, usually in the format "Reign-name Xth year, Yth month, Zth day" (sometimes abridged as X/Y/Z by modern scholars).
 A Qing emperor's era name was also used on the coins that were cast during his reign.
 Unlike in the Ming dynasty, the characters used in Qing reign names were taboo, that is, the characters contained in it could no longer be used in writing throughout the empire.